-A while back some of you may recall I read and reviewed her novel, The Native Star.
-The first in a series.
-I described it as, “A delightful Gaslight Fantasy romp set slightly later in time than The Parasol Protectorate series and in, as you may have gathered, the heathen Americas.
+“A delightful Gaslight Fantasy romp set slightly later in time than The Parasol Protectorate series and in, as you may have gathered, the heathen Americas.
 It features parochial upstart witch, Emily Edwards, and the deliciously named Dreadnaught Stanton.”

 About M.K. the Author:

 Tea or coffee and how do you take it?

 Coffee.
 Venti Americano with heavy cream, every morning at 8:03 a.m. from a cute barista named Patrick.

 I have an unswerving spiritual commitment to live as much of my life as possible in pajamas.
 Or, failing that, in clothing that approximates pajamas while not transgressing the bounds of human decency.
 So—loose black tunic over leggings.
 When in public, however, I do eschew my slippers in favor of my almost-as-comfortable-but-nowhere-near-a

 If I were to observe the writer beast in its native environment, what surprising thing might I see?
 What does the environment look like?

 You would find absolutely nothing surprising in my environment.
 It is like every other writer’s environment.
 It is quiet, cluttered, and dark.
 Upon entering, one detects the subtle stench of despair and perversity.
 Everything is coated with a fine, orange, cheeto-flavored film.
 There is a long black USB cable plugged into the front of my computer which powers my eHookah, on which I puff as I write.
 This is much healthier than smoking an actual hookah, or so I am reliably informed by the Internet.